Cauliflower Fried Rice Recipe with Kale and Shiitake Mushrooms

 Cauliflower Fried Rice with Kale and Shiitake Mushrooms

 - Grate ginger on a microplane.
 Alternatively, peel and mince it.
 Thinly slice scallions.
+Put these together in a bowl.
 Remove stems from mushrooms (reserve for another use), and slice mushroom caps.
 De-stem kale and roughly chop.
 Mince garlic.
 Lightly whisk eggs in a small bowl.
 Make cauliflower rice or take out freezer if using frozen.

 - In a large skillet, over medium high heat, heat 3 Tablespoons of oil.
 Add the ginger, scallions, and 1/4 teaspoon salt.
 Cook, stirring constantly, about 2 minutes.
 Add the sliced mushrooms and cook until tender, about 5 minutes.
 Add the kale and 1/2 teaspoon salt, and cook until the kale is wilted, 2-3 minutes.
 Add the garlic and cook 1 minute more.
 Add the cauliflower rice and cook until heated through, about 5 minutes.